wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 3. Select `recent-posts-widget-with-thumbnails.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard
-6. Go to 'Appereance' => 'Widgets' and select 'Recent Posts Widget With Thumbnails'
+6. Go to 'Appearance' => 'Widgets' and select 'Recent Posts Widget With Thumbnails'

 = Using FTP =